andre-jeon/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components. with a constructor function
-2. Describe the different phases of the component lifecycle. mounting, updating, unmounting
+2. Describe the different phases of the component lifecycle. mounting - component is built updating -  component updates unmounting - component is removed from the DOM
-3. Demonstrate an understanding of class component lifecycle methods. render, pre-commit, commit
+3. Demonstrate an understanding of class component lifecycle methods. constructor - sets the initial state render - returns to the DOM componentDidMount - mounts and updates the state
 4. Define stateful logic.
 having a parent component pass data down to its child component with state management.
-5. Describe how to test a React component with React Testing Library. just like in cypress, you enter values and check if it returns the value you are looking for.
+5. Describe how to test a React component with React Testing Library. just like in cypress, you enter values and check if it returns the value you are looking for

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.